 - Provides the capabilities to meet regulatory obligations for financial institutions, as well as obligations for other industries (FATCA, FCPA, AML)

 - Better controls over managing customer and business expectations

 Mission impossible?
-Moving to an Enterprise View is not a business option for the 21st century, but a long overdue strategy that every business needs to be put in place providing the competitive advantage on all fronts.
+Moving to an Enterprise View is not a business option for the 21st century, but a long overdue strategy that every business needs to have put in place, providing the competitive advantage on all fronts.